karottenreibe/karottenreibe.github.com/_posts/2009-10-28-ruby-c-extension-5.markdown

     Today I explore how to write your extension C code and how to integrate it with Ruby.
-title: Ruby C Extensions Part 5 -- Implementation and Interfacing
+title: 'Ruby C Extensions Part 5: Implementation and Interfacing'
 ---

 This is part 5 of my exploits